 Over 150 years ago a group of adventurous pioneers capsized their boat in the rough waters of Lake Harrison, British Columbia.
 Instead of meeting their frigid demise, these settlers stumbled on the warm spring water that is now known as Harrison Hot Springs.
 Since then, this discovery has been treating visitors to a relaxing retreat and on this day, a couple of modern adventure seekers.
 Instead of paddling my way down the Harrison River in a hollowed-out tree I was off to discover adventures in Harrison Hot Springs by bus with BC Transit and their #ExploreBCbyBus campaign.
 In the process, I found an easily accessible escape with plenty of outdoor activities to keep any explorer entertained.

-I was a little skeptical at first about taking the bus to Harrison Hot Springs.
+I was a little sceptical at first about taking the bus to Harrison Hot Springs.
 It didn’t take long to realize that this was indeed, a smart idea.
 Besides being an incredibly walkable town, not having to worry about parking was a treat.
-“Are you guys leaving?” was a common question asked anytime we passed by parked vehicles in town.
+“Are you guys leaving?” was a common question anytime we were around parked vehicles in town.
 The look of frustration and disappointment in the eyes of the drivers when notified that we didn’t drive, was priceless.
-What I should’ve said is “save yourself the stress and park in nearby Agassiz or Chilliwack like we did.”
+What I should’ve said is “save yourself the stress and park in nearby Agassiz or Chilliwack as we did.”
 Taking the bus was easy, affordable, and convenient.